beltoforion/AI-Infinite-Zoom-Generator/README.md

-# AI Outpainting Zoom Animations
+# Generating Zoom Animations from AI Outpainting
 This python program can turn a bunch of AI generated images into a zoom animation.
 Currently it is expecting Midjourney images as input that were created using the 2x zoom option.